microsoft/botbuilder-dotnet/tests/Teams/ActionBasedMessagingExtension/README.md

 ﻿# ActionBasedMessagingExtension

-This bot has been created using [Bot Framework](https://dev.botframework.com), it demonstrates fetching a Messaging Extension Task and displaying the result in the compose window.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it demonstrated create a message from parameters in the Manifest.
+The result are sent to the bot, processed and displaye in the compose window.
 The resulting card can then be submitted to the chat, where users can interact with it and submit responses.
-These responses arrive at the bot in the Teams Activity Handler's OnTeamsMessagingExtensionCardButtonClickedAsync event.'
+These responses arrive at the bot in the Teams Activity Handler's OnTeamsMessagingExtensionCardButtonClickedAsync event.

 ## Prerequisites